-You are ready to execute your plan; the job search begins, you reach out to your network, you build new networks you apply for new jobs.
+You are ready to execute your plan; the job search begins, you reach out to your network, build new networks, and apply for new jobs.

 Enjoy the leaving party, and try not to leave a trail of debris in your wake.

 5 Inspiring & Practical Books on Career Change

 How Smart Professionals Change Careers and Seize Success

 A highly rated book that asks you to consider if you are ready to switch your career.

 If the answer is yes, then Dr. Graham outlines an in-depth plan and road map to help you gather your thoughts, understand your values, and ultimately execute the change.

 If you seek to change your career, this is a leading resource that is well worth reading.